adonix-org/postrise/README.md

 ##

 After your server has been configured, it can be instantiated.
-The data source and connection pool are created on demand when a connection is requested by your application.
+Each data source and connection pool are created on demand when a connection is requested by your application.
 Your new server implements the `AutoCloseable` interface, and all contained data sources will be closed when the server is closed.
 The instantiation and closure details of **Postrise** servers will depend on your application, but here is a simple example:

 ```java
 import java.sql.Connection;